 It was February 1982, and I was falling apart.
 The eating disorder and coinciding mood swings were making university life and class attendance nearly impossible.
 I was horrified that I couldn’t just make it work.
-I had some suicidal thoughts, and the means to carry them out , as I’d discussed with the therapist I’d been seeing as a condition of staying at the University of Illinois (they found out about the anorexia very early in the first semester in the fall of 1981).
+I had some suicidal thoughts, and the means to carry them out , as I’d discussed with the therapist I’d been seeing as a condition of staying at the University of Illinois (the university health center psychiatrist diagnosed me with anorexia nervosa very early in the first semester in the fall of 1981).
 She didn’t want to take any chances.
 I’m sure that the fact that I was talking more had to be somewhat alarming, since I’d said little besides “I don’t know” to anything she’d asked since first meeting me in September of 1981.
 I didn’t have much choice- either voluntarily admit myself to a psychiatric hospital, or be committed.
 I was horrified and ashamed, which wasn’t helping anything.
 I agreed to go to the hospital near Chicago, but only if my parents were NOT the ones who drove me there.
-Arrangements were to be made, but in the meantime, I was taken to the university health center and kept for observation.
-Nifty way of saying they didn’t trust me, and weren’t sure I wasn’t going to kill myself.
+My shoes and clothes were locked up.
 The therapist had the university fire department drive me over there.
 Subtle.

 I didn’t really want to die.
 I just wanted the pain to stop and I hadn’t found any way to make that happen.
 I was 18 years old, and didn’t have the life skills to know that the bad times don’t last forever, and the eating disorder that made most anything ‘logical’ impossible was driving a lot of my thinking.
 So I was to stay at the inpatient clinic until the plans were arranged.
 I’d asked for a specific family friend to drive the 200 miles to come and get me, and then take me the 170 miles or so to the hospital.
 That’s a lot to ask, but she agreed.
 Then it got complicated.